 From the above, you can clearly understand the meaning of KYC.
-Now, let’s focus on benefits of KYC:
+Now, let’s focus on the benefits of KYC:

 Establishes the identity of a customer

 Helps understand the nature of the financial activities of the customer

 Monitors the activities of the customer that help in assessing the risk of money laundering

 Protects lending institutions from losses and frauds that may arise from illegal transactions